On the Focal Locus of Submanifolds of a Finsler Manifold: Warner's Regularity of the Normal Exponential Map

-Consequently, a simple computation gives us $\Delta(\mathbf{v}) = 0$ and $\dot\sigma(1)(\Delta) > 0$.
 Shrinking $U$ as necessary, while keeping it radially convex, we may assume that the radial derivative of $\Delta$ along each of the rays intersecting $U$ is non-vanishing on $U$.
 In particular, $\Delta$ is a submersion on $U$.
 Clearly, the radial directions are transverse to $\Delta^{-1}(0)$, i.e., we have the decomposition